 - The custodial staff is trained in COVID-19 cleaning and disinfecting procedures and will continue to implement related protocols to deep clean, sanitize and disinfect sites.

-- Students will have access to frequent hand washing and hand sanitizer stations.
+- Students will have access to frequent hand washing and/or hand sanitizer stations.

 - To the extent possible, schools will use outdoor and flexible learning spaces to decrease class size and increase individualized instruction.